yifanwu0909/Interview-Prep/MLOps_Questions.md

 - [How Can We Ensure Reproducibility When Deploying Machine Learning Models?](#how-can-we-ensure-reproducibility-when-deploying-machine-learning-models)
 - [What Is the Concept of “Immutable Infrastructure”?](#what-is-the-concept-of-immutable-infrastructure)
 - [What Is Your Opinion on the A/B Split Approach to Model Evaluation?](#what-is-your-opinion-on-the-ab-split-approach-to-model-evaluation)

+## DevOps, Docker, and Infrastructure
 - [Difference Between CMD and Entrypoint](#difference-between-cmd-and-entrypoint)
 - [Can There Be Multiple CMD Commands or Entrypoint Command?](#can-there-be-multiple-cmd-commands-or-entrypoint-command)
 - [How to Run Multiple RUN Commands in One Line in a Docker File](#how-to-run-multiple-run-commands-in-one-line-in-a-docker-file)

+## Data Management and Warehousing
 - [Data Archiving](#data-archiving)
 - [Data Warehousing](#data-warehousing)
 - [What Are the 4 Key Components of a Data Warehouse?](#what-are-the-4-key-components-of-a-data-warehouse)